mspertus/TAPL/README.md

 to be usable in a REPL
 and reorganize them as Dune projects.

-There will eventually be one directory for each implementation at https://www.cis.upenn.edu/~bcpierce/tapl/ (right now there are only several).
+There is one directory for each implementation at https://www.cis.upenn.edu/~bcpierce/tapl/.
+Be sure to change into that directory before running the below commands.

 ## Usage
 Go into the directory for the implementation (e.g., `arith`) and build